-Below is a searchable list of Salem State Online undergraduate Continuing Education and Graduate credit courses.
+Below is a list of Salem State Online’s undergraduate and graduate courses.
 Please locate the course or courses you wish to take and make note of the class number, catalog number, and section number.
-Once you have found all of your courses, you can follow the How to Register link for instructions on how to enroll.
-You should also make sure you follow the rest of the "Quick Start" steps outlined on the Salem State Online courses using the Navigator student portal.
+You can register for Salem State Online courses using the Navigator student portal.

 |Continuing Education Online Course Details|

 Business Ethics introduces students to major theories of social and economic justice and helps students reflect upon the rationale for and obligations of privately owned businesses in a good and just society.
 Students also examine consequentialist and deontological moral theories and how moral principles apply to concrete problems in business and professional life.
 Through the investigation of normative first principles and the analysis of case studies, students explore what legal and social frameworks businesses ought to operate under and how, within today's globalized economy, to ethically resolve the competing interests of owners, creditors, employees, customers, governments, and other people and institutions (and perhaps non-human animals or ecosystems) directly or indirectly affected by businesses.
 Three lecture hours per week.
 Required of Sociology majors with a Human Behavior in Organizations option, SMS majors with Sport Management Concentration and recommended for Business Administration majors.